 RDPE Subsidised Training for small rurally located businesses, not just land based.
-Other courses include, Coppicing and Managing Woodland Resources, Hedgelaying, Charcoal Making, Shingle Making, Cleft Wood Hurdles and Pole Lathe Turning.
+Courses include: Hedgelaying, Charcoal Making, Shingle Making and Introduction to Green Wooding.
 Business and IT training available too, please enquire for details. read more

 These courses are ideal if you are new to woodland ownership or thinking of applying for grants from the Forestry Commission.
 The RHI is now offering grants for domestic users of woodfuel heating.

 Don't forget you can buy gift tokens for courses run by Plumpton College, part or full payment of a course.
 These make a wonderful and memorable present.
 Please contact Claire Gammon on 01580 879547 or email firstname.lastname@example.org for more details.